cptemre/cptemre.github.io/2 - Javascript Practice Projects/17 - JavaScript FlashCard OOP Project Prototype/README.md

 ## HOW TO USE?

-### First Look

-When the page is loaded you will see 4 simple elements on the screen.
+- When the page is loaded you will see 4 simple elements on the screen.

-1. Add a Flash Card
+### Add a Flash Card

 If you are using the program first time, this is the button to start working with your cards.
 On click or with tab + enter key combo you can open this section.
 You can also use tab key to change focus between elements, this is legit for all the program.